 When couples divorce, alimony can be a source of great contention.
-It can feel different than the other issues that arise from divorce, in that alimony involves a continued financial obligation that is meant to purely support a former spouse (in contrast to child support, which is meant to cover the child).
-At Viloria, Oliphant, Oster & Aman, L.L.P., we get a lot of questions about alimony.
+It can feel different from the other issues that arise from divorce, in that alimony involves a continued financial obligation that is meant to purely support a former spouse (in contrast to child support, which is meant to cover the child).
+At Viloria, Oliphant, Oster & Aman, L.L.P., our family law attorneys get a lot of questions about alimony.
 One of the big ones is whether alimony can be modified, or whether it is set in stone.

 Nevada Courts Can Modify Alimony Orders